stsievert/salmon/docs/source/benchmarks/active.rst

    :align: center

    The average number of items closer than the true nearest neighbor.
-The upper limit represents a very moderately accurate embedding, not quite as good as the 80% embedding above.
+The upper limit on the y-axis represents a very moderately accurate embedding, slightly worse than the 80% accurate embedding above.
 The shaded region/solid line has the same meaning as above, the interquartile range and median.

 Response rate